Rangoli is a Kannada word for an art form that includes infinite symbols & patterns

 In India, rangoli is often found at the entryway of people's homes, or even businesses; any threshold of significance.
 They're believed to ward off evil or negative spirits.
-Rangoli are typically intricate, like a maze, to make it difficult for such spirits to make their way into the inner space.
+Rangoli are typically intricate, like a maze, to make it difficult for such spirits to make their way into the space

 I like to think I was fortuitously drawn to this particular design.
-Triangles represent the 'yoni' or divine female power, which for obvious reasons is compelling.
-And 3 happens to be my second favourite number.
+Triangles represent the 'yoni' or divine female power, which for obvious reasons is compelling

 I'm not tattooed (yet), and I'm not particularly religious or spiritual.
 Still, the beliefs surrounding rangoli, especially in its tattooed form; that they define perceptions of existence, maturity, personhood & cultural pride, are what I hope this space will provide me + you.